AssessmentHQ/assessment-tracker/README.md

 ## Getting Started

-See STARTUP.md for more details on starting up the application.
+Link to clone the repository: https://github.com/AssessmentHQ/assessment-tracker.git.

-## Usage
+To run on a local device, make sure that you have cloned the repository to the desired location on your device.
+Then, make sure to install all dependencies using the requirements.txt file and run app.py and App.java.
+While these are runnning, the HTML website can connect to the APIs and function as intended.
+See [STARTUP.md](https://github.com/AssessmentHQ/assessment-tracker/blob/main/STARTUP.md) for more details on starting up the application on either a local device or on a cloud server.

 ## Contributers